bartificer/programming-by-stealth/docs/pbs46.md

 };
 ```

-It’s only one line less of code, but now all code within the `.start()` function shares the same `this` variable, making the code a lot easier to understand, and, to maintain.
+It’s only one line less of code, but now all code within the `.start()` function shares the same `this` variable, making the code a lot easier to understand and to maintain.

 ## Introducing Classes

-JavaScript is a prototyped language, so you define your own object types by creating a custom prototype.
+JavaScript is a prototyped language.
+You can define your own object types by creating a custom prototype.
 In versions of JavaScript prior to ES6 you had to assemble the prototype from scratch without the help of any special syntax.
-ES6 does not in any way change how prototypes work, but, it does provide a nicer syntax for defining them.
+ES6 does not in any way change how prototypes work, but it does provide a nicer syntax for defining them.
 You can now create prototypes using the `class` keyword.

 To see how this works, let’s consider a very simplistic prototype written in the way we’re used to seeing: